Class 9 English I

-Our Class 9 Language Arts classes are live, interactive and meet one per week with the teacher.
+Our Class 9 English I classes are live, interactive and meet one per week with the teacher.
 Students are invited to interact with the teacher and ask questions as part of class time.

 Students will continue to improve their writing craft and deepen their understanding of more complex poetry and prose.
 They will do reading comprehension based on a wide variety of sources.
 They will keep reviewing grammar to perfect longer essays.